 This error occurs when the Compute Scheduler cannot find a bare metal node suitable for booting the new instance.
 This usually means there is a mismatch between resources that the Compute service expects to find and resources that the Bare Metal service advertised to Compute.
-Check the following in this case:
+This procedure shows how to check if this is the case.

-1. Ensure the introspection succeeds.
+2. Check that the introspection succeeded on the node.
 If the introspection fails, check that each node contains the required ironic node properties:

-\$ source ~/stackrc (undercloud) \$ openstack baremetal node show [NODE UUID]
+(undercloud) \$ openstack baremetal node show [NODE UUID]